 In San Diego County, there are no busloads of tourists, wine trains or impersonal mega-winery experiences.
 Here, you'll discover actual winemakers and friendly folk at intimate boutique wineries that have—more often than not—been built by the winemakers themselves.

-In San Diego, you can stroll through 70-year old Zinfandel vines growing on a mountain side at 3500 feet, hitch up your horse and sip a Spanish Albariño at a charming hacienda property, enjoy live opera, art, and Ruby Cabernet on a Sunday afternoon or sit back on a sunny, dog-friendly patio and taste a robust Petite Sirah.
+In San Diego, you can stroll through 70-year old Zinfandel vines growing on a mountain side at 3,500 feet, hitch up your horse and sip a Spanish Albariño at a charming hacienda property, enjoy live music, art and Ruby Cabernet on a Sunday afternoon, or sit back on a sunny, dog-friendly patio and taste a robust Petite Sirah.